-Let’s first look at the original Five in a Row volumes written for children ages four through eight.
-All four volumes available in this series follow the same format.
+Let’s first look at the original Five in a Row (FIAR) volumes written for children ages four through eight.
+The first three volumes available in this series follow the same format.
 For each volume, author Jane Claire Lambert has selected a number of outstanding books for children and built a “mini” unit study around each one.
-Volume 1 has 19 units, Volume 2 has 21 units, and Volumes 3 and 4 each have 15.
+Volume 1 has 19 units, Volume 2 has 21 units, and Volume 3 has 15.

-Examples of selected books are The Story About Ping, Mike Mulligan and His Steam Shovel, Katy and the Big Snow, Wee Gillis, Make Way for Ducklings, All Those Secrets of the World, Harold and the Purple Crayon, and Gramma’s Walk.
+Examples of selected books for these four volumes are The Story About Ping, Mike Mulligan and His Steam Shovel, Katy and the Big Snow, Wee Gillis, Make Way for Ducklings, All Those Secrets of the World, and Gramma’s Walk.
 You will need to purchase or borrow the required storybooks for each volume.
 However, Rainbow Resource Center sells packages of these books if you prefer to buy them all at once.

 Each story is to be read aloud every day for one week (five days).
-You select activities for social studies (the term loosely used to cover character qualities and relationships in addition to geography, history, and cultures), language arts, math, science, and art to build lessons derived from the story.
+Lessons derived from the story have activities for language arts, math, science, art, and social studies—the term loosely used to cover character qualities and relationships in addition to geography, history, and cultures.

 A list of all topics covered is located at the back of each book; this will help you for both planning and tracking your accomplishments.